hove-io/navitia_sdk_docs/docs/journey/android/releases/5.3.0/index.md

 #### Features
 - Can bookmark a journey
-- A buy button can be configured and added in the roadmap
+- A buy button can be configured and added to the roadmap

 #### Tasks
 - Rename `JourneyConfiguration.featuresConfiguration` by `JourneyConfiguration.features`